GODFREY OSWALD, BSc, MSc

 my hobbies.
 Link to the blogs is given at the upper left hand corner.

-One of them is a now a very popular free science ebook about human origins: it is a
+One of them is a now a very popular science ebook which uses biochemistry and molecular genetics to discuss the mysteries of human origins, it is

-scientific HTML e-textbook and is currently 160 A4 pages, so it is very extensive in detail and very much a mini textbook on human evolution.
+is currently 180 A4 pages, so it is very extensive in detail and very much a mini textbook on human evolution.

 Godfrey's popular science online eBook.